K8TIY/CW-Station/README.txt

 What can you do with this thing?

-- In the first pane, "Generate", type in text to play as Morse code.
+- In the first pane, "Generate", type or paste text to play as Morse code.
+  CW Station will highlight each word when it begins to play it.
---- You can "Generate QSO" to randomly generate one side of a possibly funny QSO.
+--- "Generate QSO" (menu) to randomly generate one side of a possibly funny QSO.
---- Turn a group of characters into a prosign (like S̅K̅) by selecting them and pressing the "Make Prosign" button.
+--- Turn a group of characters into a prosign (like S̅K̅) by selecting them and
+    pressing the "Make Prosign" button or menu item.
---- Instead of playing the Morse code, you can save it as audio using "File -> Export AIFF Audio".
+--- Instead of playing the Morse code, you can save it as audio using
+    "File -> Export AIFF Audio".
 ----- Use GarageBand to turn this file into a custom ringtone.
       Amaze your friends; terrify your enemies!
 --- For Farnsworth spacing, set (for example) CWPM to 20 and WPM to 5.
+--- Simulate noisy conditions by turning on QRN as white/pink noise.
-- In the "Test" pane, you can have CW Station quiz you on random symbols, or dictionary words.
+- In the "Test" pane, you can have CW Station quiz you on random symbols, words from a simulated QSO, or dictionary words.
---- Check the "Practice Mode" box for practice; it will show the words as it sends CW.
+--- Check "Practice Mode" for practice; it will show the words as it sends CW.
---- If not in "Practice Mode" it will keep track of your score and show it in the next tab.
+--- If not in "Practice Mode" it will keep track of your score and show it in
+    the next tab.
 --- To enter a prosign here, hold down the shift key.
 - You can "Send" CW using your shift key as a Morse keyer.
   CW Station will try to recognize what you're sending.
---- It will use your deviation from the calculated tone/space timings to try to rate your fist "Quality".
+--- It will use your deviation from the calculated tone/space timings to try to
+    rate your fist "Quality".
---- Hint: you have to click the "Play" button before it will go into "keyer" mode.
+--- Hint: click the "Play" button to go into keyer mode.
---- Hint: it your WPM setting to distinguish dots from dashes, but ignores CWPM.
+--- Hint: it uses your WPM setting to distinguish dots from dashes,
+          but ignores CWPM.
---- Note: this does not work all that well, and is probably inferior to more specialized practice setups.
+--- Note: this does not work all that well, and is probably inferior to more
+          specialized practice setups.
+In fact, if no one tells me this is a useful feature, I may remove it.
+I would make the code a lot cleaner.
 --- Note: in order for this to work, CW Station will prompt you to enter
           your password to authorize CW Station as a "trusted" application.
           The other option is to check "Enable access for assistive devices" in